 Warren D. Johnson, Jr., MD The B.H.
 Kean Professor of Medicine and Director, Center for Global Health in the ID Division.
 He is the former Chief of the Division of International Medicine and Infectious Diseases.
 Dr. Johnson's career has been committed to research and training in infectious diseases, particularly in resource poor countries.
 His research interests have included clinical and epidemiological studies of AIDS, tuberculosis, and leishmaniasis.
 His research has received uninterrupted NIH and Foundation support in Brazil (1969-2012) and in Haiti (1979-2014), including a NIH Merit Award (1990).
 He has also established outstanding training programs in Brazil, Haiti, and Tanzania.
 He has chaired numerous NIH Research Committees and served on the NIAID National Advisory Council.
 He also served as a Director of the ABIM, Chair of the ABIM Infectious Diseases Subspecialty Board, and as a Councilor of the Infectious Diseases Society of America.
+He is a member of the Brazilian National Academy of Science.
 Dr. Johnson recently received the honor of having the new clinical facility of the GHESKIO Institute for Infectious Diseases and Reproductive Health in Haiti named for him.